Employee Stock Option Valuation

 Share price targets for this type of ESO may increase over time.
 For instance, the terms of an ESOP might stipulate that each year the performance target will be increased by 15%.
 And the type of employee stock option where a share price target must be reached within a specified period of time for the option to vest -- eg within the first two years -- can also be handled by the function.
 For this type of option if the share price target is not reached within the specified period of time the options will be forfeited.

 The target share price(s) can be used in conjunction with time vesting to specify a minimum vesting period.
 An option would then become vested (unconditional) once both the vesting period had expired and the share price target had been hit.
 Once a target share price has been hit then, subject to any time vesting constraints, the option will be deemed to have vested even if the share price subsequently falls back below the target price.

 Time to vest: The IFRS 2 standard stipulates that with performance vested options where the performance target is based on the underlying stock price, the average time the options remain un-vested must be estimated for expensing purposes.
 The add-in includes a function to calculate the information required to satisfy this IFRS 2 requirement: The pre-vest time (the time options are expected to remain unvested, including those which expire without vesting), the "first hit" time (the time until a performance target is first hit) and the probability that the option will vest.

-Total shareholder return (TSR) targets: The type of option described above is not the same as ESOPs where the option vests only if the share price is above a target at the end of the vesting period.
+Total shareholder return (TSR) targets: The type of option described above is not the same as ESOPs where the option vests only if the share price is above a target at the end of the vesting/performance measurement period.
 Valuation of these ESOPs with an absolute total shareholder return (TSR) hurdle can be handled by a combined Monte Carlo simulation and trinomial lattice approach.

 A valuation template application for this type of option is